The best beaches in North Devon

 Flat golden sands stretch out along sand dunes and the beach is still accessible at high tide.
-Woolacombe is a haven for surfing and body boarding, but if you don’t fancy a dip then there are plenty of rock pools to explore – why not join in one of our rock pool rambles in the summer?
+Woolacombe is a haven for surfing and body boarding, but if you don’t fancy a dip then there are plenty of rock pools to explore.

 If your day on the beach has tuckered you out, then head up to the new Porthole café on Marine Drive which has some of the best views in Woolacombe.
 The Porthole is run by local Devon company Seadog Foods, and is perfectly located for a post-parkrun treat.

 Please note: car parking at Woolacombe is not National Trust, parking charges apply.

 For more information about Woolacombe and things to see and do in the area, visit our webpage.

 A well-kept secret on the Hartland coast, Peppercombe rewards those seeking seclusion from the crowds.

 Wander down the lovely Peppercombe Valley, past our beautiful holiday cottages, and you will come upon Peppercombe beach.
 Rocky but with sand at low tide, Peppercombe is the perfect spot for a mid-walk picnic.
 Look along the beach and you will see the 280-million-year-old striking red sandstone cliffs, the only ones in the region.